[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 Which one is the correct answer?

-We meet at least three times a month, so I could say we practically meet almost every week.
+We meet at least three times a month, practically meeting almost every week.

 (1)만나는 셈이죠 (2)노는 셈이죠